 The sharing of written stories, tragedies, hilarities, and curiosities—out loud and in person—creates the kind of vulnerability and connection that strengthens community.
 Cliché alert: Art matters!

 No, but it does.
-Which is why writers of any ilk—and the non-writing community at large—are warmly invited to attend the brand new Thirsty Word reading series, taking place in Fairfield at the Hazel Moon Café on the third Thursday of each month, beginning January 16.
+Which is why writers of any ilk—and the non-writing community at large—are warmly invited to attend the Thirsty Word reading series on the third Thursday of every month, originally launched in Fairfield at the Hazel Moon Café, but for the time being taking place online via Zoom.

-The Thirsty Word will be lightly curated, featuring six or seven writers each month who want to share new work, ten minutes a pop, in any genre.
-Slightly more manicured than an open mic format, this reading series will be a relaxed evening featuring the local and regional community of wordophiles—and anyone who cares to listen.
+The Thirsty Word features five writers each month who want to share new work, ten minutes a pop, in any genre.
+Slightly more manicured than an open mic format, this reading series is a relaxed event featuring wordophiles from around the region—and occasionally, thanks to the inclusive nature of the internet, writers from different parts of the Midwest.

-If you’d like to be considered for a spot, please email a sample of your writing (100–200 words is fine) to Meredith Siemsen at SourceOffice@lisco.com.
-Please note your preference for a reading date, if you have one: January 16, February 20, March 19, or April 16.
-Write on.
+If you’d like to be considered for a reading spot, please email Meredith Siemsen at SourceOffice@lisco.com.
+Note your preference for a reading date, if you have one.
+Write on!